zukunft/zukunft.com/docs/code_functions_all.md

 \-- formula_link_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /formula/formula_link_list.php
     \-- get_phrase_list - section for function get_phrase_list is expected to be set and get in /formula/formula_link_list.php
+    \-- get_formula_list - section for function get_formula_list is expected to be set and get in /formula/formula_link_list.php
     \-- name_tip - section for function name_tip not yet defined that it should be display in /formula/formula_link_list.php
 \-- formula_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /formula/formula_list.php